 Cons: High price tag and can be too warm for summer.

 Mountain Warehouse Rain Pants

 They’re also made for comfort with a drawstring closure around the waist and adjustable cuffs.
-We also love that they feature RipStop fabric for extra durability–perfect for your kid who always gets holes at the knee.
+We also love that they feature RipStop fabric for extra durability.

 Pros: They’re heavy-duty yet super lightweight.
 They’re also comfortable and highly water-resistant with IsoDry technology.